04likhitha/04likhitha/README.md

 # Hi there, I'm Likhitha Medavarapu! 👋

-🚀 Aspiring Java Developer | Full-Stack Enthusiast | Machine Learning Learner
+🚀 Aspiring Java Developer | Full-Stack Enthusiast

 ## About Me
 I am a passionate Computer Science student at Vardhaman College of Engineering, Hyderabad, with a strong foundation in programming, web development, and cloud technologies.
 My interests lie in web development, cloud computing, DSA, and machine learning.